-b. require members in recommending transactions for a security subject to a Direct Listing with a Capital Raise to have a reasonable basis to believe that: (i) the recommendation is suitable for a customer given reasonable inquiry concerning the customer's investment objectives, financial situation, needs, and any other information known by such members, and (ii) the customer can evaluate the special characteristics, and is able to bear the financial risks, of an investment in such security; and
+b. require members in recommending transactions for a security subject to a Direct Listing with a Capital Raise to have a reasonable basis to believe that: (i) the recommendation is suitable for a customer given reasonable inquiry concerning the customer's investment objectives, financial situation, needs, and any other information known by such members, and (ii) the customer can evaluate the special characteristics, and is able to bear the financial risks, of an investment in such security; and c. require members cannot to accept market orders to be executed in the Cross and to must provide to a customer, before that customer places an order to be executed in the Cross, a notice describing the mechanics of pricing a security subject to a Direct Listing with a Capital Raise in the Cross, including information regarding the dissemination of the Current Reference Price on a public website, such as Nasdaq.com, as provided by paragraph (v) below.

-- c. require members not to accept market orders to be executed in the Cross and to provide to a customer, before that customer places an order to be executed in the Cross, a notice describing the mechanics of pricing a security subject to a Direct Listing with a capital raise in the Cross, including information regarding the dissemination of the Current Reference Price on a public website, such as Nasdaq.com, as provided by paragraph (v) below. - (ii) Beginning at 4:00 a.m., market participants may enter orders, which will be accepted and entered into the system.
+(ii) Beginning at 4:00 a.m., market participants may enter orders, which will be accepted and entered into the system.
 Market participants may not enter market orders to buy or sell securities, except for the Company Direct Listing Order (as defined in Rule 4702(b)(16)(A)).
-Market orders other than the CDL Order will be rejected by the system. - (iii) After 9:30am, at the time determined by Nasdaq, prior to terminating the halt, Nasdaq will initiate a 10-minute Display Only Period, which shall not begin until after the CDL Order has been entered.
-During the Display Only Period market participants may continue to enter orders in the security in Nasdaq systems. - (iv) At the beginning of the Display Only Period and continuing through the resumption of trading, Nasdaq shall disseminate by electronic means certain information pursuant to Rule 4753(a)(3), including the Current Reference Price, every second. - (v) After the conclusion of the 10-minute Display Only Period, the security will enter a "Pre-Launch Period" of indeterminate duration.
-Market participants may continue to enter orders and order cancellations for participation in the cross auction during the Pre-Launch Period up to the point that the cross auction process commences.
-During the Pre-Launch Period, to provide price discovery transparency, Nasdaq will disseminate, free of charge, the Current Reference Price on a public website, such as Nasdaq.com, and indicate whether it is within the price range established by the issuer in its effective registration statement.
+Market orders other than the CDL Order will be rejected by the system.

+(iii) After 9:30am, at the time determined by Nasdaq, prior to terminating the halt, Nasdaq will initiate a 10-minute Display Only Period, which shall not begin until after the CDL Order has been entered.
+During the Display Only Period market participants may continue to enter orders in the security in Nasdaq systems.

+(iv) At the beginning of the Display Only Period and continuing through the resumption of trading, Nasdaq shall disseminate by electronic means certain information pursuant to Rule 4753(a)(3), including the Current Reference Price, every second.

+(v) After the conclusion of the 10-minute Display Only Period, the security will enter a "Pre-Launch Period" of indeterminate duration.
+Market participants may continue to enter orders and order cancellations for participation in the Cross during the Pre-Launch Period up to the point when Nasdaq initiates a Post-Pricing Period pursuant to paragraph (viii) below, if applicable, or the security is released for tradingthat the Cross process commences.
+During the Pre-Launch Period, to provide price discovery transparency, Nasdaq will disseminate, free of charge, the Current Reference Price on a public website, such as Nasdaq.com, and indicate whether it is within the Price Range.
-Nasdaq will also disseminate information about whether the Price Volatility Constraint (as defined in paragraph (vii) below) has been satisfied, which indicates that the security may be ready to trade.